SeekStorm/SeekStorm/README.md

 <br>

-> **Vector search is not an replacement for keyword search, but a complementary addition** - best to be used within a hybrid solution where the strengths of both approaches are combined. **Keyword search is not outdated, but time-proven**.
+> **Vector search is not a replacement for keyword search, but a complementary addition** - best to be used within a hybrid solution where the strengths of both approaches are combined. **Keyword search is not outdated, but time-proven**.

 ---